 |Able to handle extremely tough conditions, including severe snow, ice, rain and wind, these boots are however not the most comfortable to wear – especially for extended periods – due to their rigidness and stiffness.||Walks in warm or mild weather on terrain that is not challenging.
 These boots will feel uncomfortable and tire feet quickly unless worn for their specific mountaineering purpose, or high-level hikes at the very least.|

-And there you have it – our complete guide to making the best use of your walking boots possible and buying a pair that will become a worthy companion.
-Check out our walking advice section for more of our expert guides to the essential elements of the world of walking.
+And there you have it – our complete guide to making the best possible use of your hiking boots and buying a pair that will become a worthy walking companion.